 Amy Covey Scholarship

 The Covey family, along with family and friends, endowed a scholarship to be awarded annually to a first year photography student at the Brooks Institute, where Amy was studying photography at the time of her death.
 The scholarship was awarded to a student who demonstrates an extraordinary work ethic and passion for photography, and also dedicates time to helping others, either fellow classmates or others within the community.
-Sadly, Brooks Institute closed operations in October 2016, so no more scholarships can be awarded via this program.

 Past Scholarship Winners